npatel126/Recipe-Community-/README.md

 **Recipe Community is currently in PRE-DEVELOPMENT**

 This will change to development shortly, however for now the application in its entirety only contains placeholder values and information.
-Currently, and during development certain things will not be production ready when it comes to things such as security.
+Currently, and during development certain things will not be production ready when it comes to certain things; such as security.
-Certain information will be hard-coded to ease development, this will change for release.
+Certain information will be hard-coded (or empty) to ease development, this will change for release.
 Of course if you are running this locally at anytime in a nondevelopment capacity you are free to alter these things to your liking.

 # How to use Recipe Community